-- Retention in the program is based on the following performance standards in these "critical content courses": 1) overall 3.5 GPA each semester, and 2) a B or higher in BIO 185/201, BIO 211, CHE 201, 202, 331, 332, and PHY 201, 202. - Internal transfer into the program is not allowed by the articulation agreement. - Graduation includes credits earned during the first year at Rutgers New Jersey Medical School.
+- Retention in the program is based on the following performance standards: 1) overall 3.5 GPA each semester, and 2) a B- or higher in all courses, 3) maintaining a full course load for 6 semesters at TCNJ (or 5 semesters at TCNJ and 1 semester abroad), 4) completing a minimum of 2 STEM courses per semester (or advanced courses toward a second major or minor). - Internal transfer into the program is not allowed by the articulation agreement. - Successful graduation includes credits earned during the first year at Rutgers New Jersey Medical School.